 Remember to do your research on these providers and to read any agreement that you are asked to sign.
 If you have questions, always ask a trusted person for a second opinion.
 A librarian can help you find information about any company.

 Digital Literacy Skills

-First, even though we are closed, you can still ask a librarian for help:
+Even from home, you can ask a librarian for help:

-- Phone — We are unable to answer phone calls at this time, but call 412-622-3114 and leave a message and a librarian will call you back as soon as possible.
+- Phone — Call your local CLP branch or the Main location at 412-622-3114 and leave a message; a librarian will call you back as soon as possible.